Is your YouTube channel optimized for search engines? Follow these steps to get your video marketing the maximum reach possible.

 You can create a blog post for each video to help promote it, or cross-promote your videos and channel through e-books, webinars, presentations, and lead magnets.

 If you do add videos to your website, make sure they’re marked up with Schema tags for video.
 This can also help videos perform better in search results.
 Google Search Console reports on video Schema, which can be helpful for gathering insights.

-Pro tip: Another way to strengthen your SEO is by encouraging viewers to interact with you.
-Embed “share” and “like” buttons, incentivize subscriptions, and ask viewers to comment below.
+Pro tip: Encouraging viewers to interact with you is another way to strengthen your SEO.
+Embed “share” and “like” buttons, incentivize subscriptions, and invite viewers to leave comments.
 The more positive interactions you have, the better.

 7. Leverage captions or subtitles